#9: Trip Atlas (beta)

 UI Bake-off: Loveable vs v0

-To evaluate the best tool for rapid UI prototyping, parallel designs were created in both v0 and Loveable.
-This comparison focused on visual fidelity, component quality, and alignment with the dark-themed photography aesthetic required for Trip Atlas.
+To evaluate the best tool for rapid UI prototyping, parallel prompts and designs were created in both v0 and Loveable.
+This comparison focused on visual fidelity, component styles and quality, and alignment with the dark-themed photography aesthetic required for Trip Atlas.

 Loveable concept